cczapski/tiy_assignments/day_45/style_guide_babyAs/prep/content.md

 ##Navigation

-With a focus on accessibility, each different type provides a more easily accessible experience within the specific placement in the website.
+With a focus on accessibility, each different navigation provides a more easily accessible experience within the specific placement in the website.

 1. Main Navigation
 2. Sub Navigation